 The touchscreen MacBook should still be an unreleased prototype buried deep in Apple’s secret lab

 Laptops with touch screens are nothing new.
 They’ve been around for a number of years, and many of them have been successful.
-It seems that Apple has never shown a general interest in this type of device, but it looks like that could change.
+It seems that Apple has never shown a general interest in this type of device, but it looks like that might change.
 According to reports, the company has been internally studying the idea and developing a touchscreen laptop.
-In fact, if the rumors turn out to be accurate, we could see a .
+In fact, if the rumors turn out to be accurate, we might see a .
 For everyone’s sake though, I hope this project remains unreleased and hidden away from people’s eyes and hands.
 And if, God forbid, he releases it, I just hope it addresses some very valid concerns.

 Article contents